 - Howard R. Swearer Student Humanitarian Award from Campus Compact

 - Service-Learning Collaboration Award from the Community College National Center for Community Engagement.

 Support for these programs comes from the Associated Students of Edmonds College and other campus and community partners.

 Washington Service Corps

-Funded by the Washington Service Corps, our AmeriCorps member will be increasing our service-learning projects that focus on environmental restoration in our community.
+Funded by the Washington Service Corps, our AmeriCorps member, Brian McGraw, will be leading our service-learning projects that focus on environmental restoration in our community.
 Our AmeriCorps volunteer also supports our Green Team Student Sustainability Advocates, who are dedicated to providing education to the campus about sustainable practices.